-2.5.4 Good regulatory practice
+2.5.3 Good regulatory practice

-The Commissions considers the proposed Derogation would undermine regulatory certainty and therefore is not likely to contribute to the achievement of good regulatory practice in the NEM.
+The Commission considers the proposed Derogation would undermine regulatory certainty and therefore is not likely to contribute to the achievement of good regulatory practice in the NEM.

-The Commission does not agree that the cost recovery methodology embodied in the proposed Derogation is consistent with the causer pays principle reflected in clause 3.15.6A of the Rules.
-The Commission's position is underpinned by its view that the Additional Cost is not caused by New TFOS Units but, rather, is a consequence of the Reliability Panel's decision to adopt the new TFOS.12 Therefore, making a Rule in the terms of the proposed Derogation would introduce inconsistency into the regulatory framework.
+The Commission does not agree that the cost recovery methodology embodied in the proposed Derogation is consistent with the causer pays principle.
+The Commission's position reflects its view that the Additional Cost is not caused by 2008 TFOS Units but, rather, is a consequence of the Reliability Panel's decision to adopt the 2008 TFOS.

+&lt;sup>23 Clause 3 of the proposed Derogation.

+Making a Rule in the terms of the proposed Derogation would introduce inconsistency into the regulatory framework.
 It may also serve as a justification for subsequent proposals to diverge from other established market frameworks.
-Therefore, unless there are clear and demonstrable reasons for introducing different regulatory arrangements, certainty in regulatory decision making and processes is best achieved through consistency.
+In the context of the Final Rule change proposal, certainty in regulatory decision making and processes is promoted by consistency.